pburtchaell/redux-promise-middleware/UPGRADING.md

 };
 ```

 If you have questions, please feel free to create an issue on GitHub.
-All changes are further documented in the [regular documentation](https://github.com/pburtchaell/redux-promise-middleware/tree/master/docs).
+All changes are [further documented](https://github.com/pburtchaell/redux-promise-middleware/tree/master/docs).